Environmental issues in Vietnam

 Environmental protection has generally gained policy and public attention.
 A large number of environmental regulations have been issued since the country's economic reform in the 1990s.
-The regulations include the Law on Environmental Protection, first issued in 1993, revised in 2005, 2012, and 2020.
-Political wishes of international integration and increasing public demand for cleaner environment have been key drivers for Vietnam’s environmental policy.
+The regulations include the Law on Environmental Protection, first issued in 1993, and revised in 2005, 2012, and 2020.
+Political wishes of international integration and increasing public demand for cleaner environment have been key drivers for Vietnam's environmental policy.

 The Vietnamese Communist Party (VCP) and Vietnamese party-state are not the only actors playing key roles as far as environmental issues are concerned.
 The environmental movement, part of Vietnam's civil society, consisting of grassroots organizations and non-governmental organizations (NGOs) such as the Institute of Ecological Economics, is also a significant actor.
 In this entry, the history of the role which the environmental movement in Vietnam has played in influencing how environmental issues have unfolded and been perceived by the state and by society will be examined.